by Mehran Gul, Lead for Digital Transformation Initiative

 At the inaugural meeting of the Preparing Technicians for the Future of Work project, Ann-Claire Anderson, principal investigator of the Advanced Technological Education project funded by the National Science Foundation, noted that “technicians are at the center of technological disruption,” but have so far not been the focus of the many scientists and consultancies looking at workplace changes.

-To provide a global context for the ATE Leadership Caucus and the project’s 10-member industry advisory board, Mehran Gul, lead of the Digital Transformation Initiative at the World Economic Forum in Switzerland, gave a 30-minute presentation about the digital transformation of industries in Alexandria, VA.
+To provide a global context for the ATE Leadership Caucus and the project’s 10-member industry advisory board, Mehran Gul, lead of the Digital Transformation Initiative at the World Economic Forum in Switzerland, gave a 30-minute presentation about the digital transformation of industries.
 He also answered questions from the audience for 30 minutes afterward.

 Historic Predictions vs. Reality